kaun aazaad hua-shahed

 ruko, ruko, ye to qissa bahut puraana hai

 But wait, this is an old story.
-This is not the torch of freedom.
-It is a show for the selected.
-I saw it on the island of arrival (Ellis Island)
+This is a welcome to the selected few and an obstacle to others.
+I saw it on the island of arrival (Ellis Island).
+There is much celebration of the arrival of White Europeans but …

 kahiN nahiN hai, kahiN bhi nahiN lahu1 ka suraaGh2